woodard/libabigail/doc/manuals/abidiff.rst

    Do not show information about where in the *second shared library* the respective type was changed.

+  * ``--show-bytes``

+    Show sizes and offsets in bytes, not bits.
+By default, sizes and offsets are shown in bits.

+  * ``--show-bits``

+    Show sizes and offsets in bits, not bytes.
+This option is activated by default.

+  * ``--show-hex``

+    Show sizes and offsets in hexadecimal base.

+  * ``--show-dec``

+    Show sizes and offsets in decimal base.
+This option is activated by default.

   *  ``--no-show-relative-offset-changes``

      Without this option, when the offset of a data member changes,